 “Today, over three billion people use social media – that includes individuals affected by natural disasters or armed conflict,” said Charlotte Lindsey-Curtet, Director of Communication and Information Management at the ICRC.
 “More and more, people affected by crises look to these platforms to find and share vital information.
 If we want to better inform and adapt our response, it is imperative that we also meet and engage affected people online.”

-During disasters have strike the US and Caribbean, or the ongoing migration crisis worldwide, Facebook and Twitter are – and continue to be – crucial components of the humanitarian response.
-The platforms allow local and international actors to coordinate relief efforts, and disseminate lifesaving messages in real time.
+Platforms like Facebook and Twitter allow local and international actors to coordinate relief efforts, and disseminate lifesaving messages in real time.
 More importantly, affected communities use the channels to reconnect with relatives, seek help, and provide feedback and complaints on the assistance, or lack thereof, received.